Enzo Ferrari: Racing career

-Following the family's carpentry business collapse, Ferrari started searching for a job in the car industry.
-He unsuccessfully volunteered his services to Fiat in Turin, eventually settling for a job as test-driver for C.M.N.
-(Costruzioni Meccaniche Nazionali), a car manufacturer in Milan which rebuilt used truck bodies into small passenger cars.
+After the collapse of his family's carpentry business, Ferrari searched for a job in the car industry.
+He unsuccessfully volunteered his services to Fiat in Turin, eventually settling for a job as test-driver for CMN (Costruzioni Meccaniche Nazionali), a car manufacturer in Milan which rebuilt used truck bodies into small passenger cars.
 He was later promoted to race car driver and made his competitive debut in the 1919 Parma-Poggio di Berceto hillclimb race, where he finished fourth in the three-litre category at the wheel of a 2.3-litre 4-cylinder C.M.N.
 15/20.
 On 23 November of the same year, he took part in the Targa Florio but had to retire after his car's fuel tank developed a leak.
 Due to the large number of retirements, he finished 9th.

 In 1920, Ferrari joined the racing department of Alfa Romeo as a driver.
 Ferrari won his first Grand Prix in 1923 in Ravenna on the Savio Circuit.
 1924 was his best season, with three wins, including Ravenna, Polesine and the Coppa Acerbo in Pescara.
-Deeply shocked by the death of Ugo Sivocci in 1923 and Antonio Ascari in 1925, Ferrari, by his own admission, continued to race half-heartedly.
+Deeply shocked by the death of Ugo Sivocci in 1923 and Antonio Ascari in 1925, Ferrari, by his admission, continued to race half-heartedly.
 At the same time, he developed a taste for the organisational aspects of Grand Prix racing.
-Following the birth of his son Alfredo (Dino) in 1932, Ferrari decided to retire and to focus instead on the management and development of the factory Alfa race cars, eventually building up a raceteam of superstar drivers, including Giuseppe Campari and Tazio Nuvolari.
+Following the birth of his son Alfredo (Dino) in 1932, Ferrari decided to retire and form a team of superstar drivers, including Giuseppe Campari and Tazio Nuvolari.
 This team was called Scuderia Ferrari (founded by Enzo in 1929) and acted as a racing division for Alfa Romeo.
 The team was very successful, thanks to excellent cars like the Alfa Romeo P3 and to the talented drivers, like Nuvolari.
 Ferrari retired from competitive driving having participated in 41 Grands Prix with a record of 11 wins.

-In this period the prancing horse emblem began to show up on his team's cars.
+During this period, the prancing horse emblem appeared on his team's cars.
 The emblem had been created and sported by Italian fighter plane pilot Francesco Baracca.
-During World War I, Baracca's mother gave Ferrari a necklace with the prancing horse on it prior to takeoff.
+During World War I, Baracca's mother gave her son a necklace with the prancing horse on it before takeoff.
 Baracca was shot down and killed by an Austrian aeroplane in 1918.
 In memory of his death, Ferrari used the prancing horse to create the emblem that would become the world-famous Ferrari shield.
-Initially displayed on Alfa Romeos, the shield was first seen on a Ferrari in 1947.
+Initially displayed on Ferrari's Alfa Romeo racing car, the shield was first seen on a factory Ferrari in 1947.